 David was appointed Lecturer in Law at the School of Law and Social Justice in August 2014.
 Prior to joining the School, David earned his LLB at the University of Sheffield (2003), MA at the University of Manchester (2004) and PhD at the University of Manchester (2013).
 His doctoral thesis was fully-funded by the Arts and Humanities Research Council and was examined by Professor Jill Peay (London School of Economics) and Mr David Williamson (University of Manchester).
-The thesis explores the 'age of health care inquiries and investigation' in the context of mental health homicide inquiries; in the era of the 'regulatory state' (i.e., the era of State delegation of public functions), the government 'contracts-out' these inquiries to private experts in order to address complex problems (i.e., health care delivery).
-The study formulates new understanding of how these inquiries operate - they are spaces of communication that construct health care services is different ways.
-David has secured a contract with Hart Publishing to publish his monograph on this topic.
+The thesis explores the 'age of health care inquiries and investigation' in the context of mental health homicide inquiries.The study employs empirical research methods, engages social theory and formulates a new understanding of how these inquiries operate - they are spaces of conflict and communication where health care services are understood in different ways, forming barriers to change at the policy level.
+David has since published his monograph in this area, with Hart Publishing (2019).